interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 Nodes can also choose never to settle their obligations.
 This configuration may be useful when several nodes representing different pieces of software or devices are all owned by the same person or business, and all their traffic with the outside world goes through a single "home router" connector.
 This is the model of [moneyd](https://github.com/interledgerjs/moneyd), one of the current implementations of Interledger.

-Most implementations of Interledger use a plugin architecture to settle obligations automatically while abstracting the differences between different ledger layer protocols.
-For an example of this, see [IL-RFC-24: JavaScript Ledger Plugin Interface version 2](../0024-ledger-plugin-interface-2/0024-ledger-plugin-interface-2.md).
+Most implementations of Interledger use [settlement engines](../0000-settlement-engine/0000-settlement-engine.md) to settle obligations automatically while abstracting the differences between different ledger layer protocols.

 #### Link Protocols